 Joseph Ward sentenced to 15 years to life in Nevada County murder case

-Convicted in August of fatally stabbing 61-year-old Kenneth Pestana, Ward sat only feet away from his victim's daughter as she spoke to Nevada County Superior Court Judge Robert Tamietti.
+Convicted in August of fatally stabbing 61-year-old Kenneth Pestana, Ward sat only feet away from his victim's daughter as she spoke to Nevada County Superior Court Judge Robert Tamietti in a Truckee courtroom.

 Moments before the sentencing, Jessica Pestana called her father a teacher, protector and best friend.
 He was a man who believed in Ward, who used to call the older man "Pops."